Open Source Your Knowledge, Become a Contributor

 you can use the "side effect" methods that start with

-For example, if you want to print "Starting:" upon subscription, use
+For example, if you want to print "Requested" each time the operator receives a request,

 doOn method takes a relevant callback representing the custom action for the